 This style of learning is a powerful alternative to the traditional classroom approach.
 Instead of focusing on memorization, cognitive learning builds on past knowledge.
 Students learn to make connections and reflect on the material—skills that help them become better learners.

-Factors Of Cognitive Learning
+Factors of Cognitive Learning

 Comprehension